ghc/ghc/docs/users_guide/glasgow_exts.rst

 -  An integer literal ``368`` means "``fromInteger (368::Integer)``",
    rather than "``Prelude.fromInteger (368::Integer)``".

--  Fractional literals are handed in just the same way, except that the translation is ``fromRational (3.68::Rational)``.
+-  Fractional literals are handled in just the same way, except that the translation is ``fromRational (3.68::Rational)``.

+-  String literals are also handled the same way, except that the translation is ``fromString ("368"::String)``.

 -  The equality test in an overloaded numeric pattern uses whatever ``(==)`` is in scope.